-NOTICE OF 2020 ANNUAL GENERAL MEETING OF SHAREHOLDERS
+NOTICE OF 2022 ANNUAL GENERAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the 2020 annual general meeting (the "Meeting") of the shareholders of 1933 INDUSTRIES INC. (the "Company") will be held in a virtual-only format conducted via Zoom, on Friday, November 13, 2020 at the hour of 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the 2022 annual general meeting (the "Meeting") of the shareholders of 1933 INDUSTRIES INC. (the "Company") will be held in a virtual-only format conducted via Zoom, on Thursday, June 9, 2022 at the hour of 9:00 a.m.
 (Vancouver time), for the following purposes:

-- 1. To receive the audited consolidated financial statements of the Company for the fiscal year ended July 31, 2019 (with comparative statements relating to the preceding fiscal period) together with the report of the auditor thereon.
+- 1. To receive the audited consolidated financial statements of the Company for the fiscal year ended July 31, 2021 (with comparative statements relating to the preceding fiscal period) together with the report of the auditor thereon.
 See "Financial Statements and MD&A" in the Circular (as defined below); - 2.
-To determine the number of directors to be elected to the board at Six (6); - 3.
+To determine the number of directors to be elected to the board at five (5); - 3.
 To elect directors.
 See "Election of Directors" in the Circular; - 4.
-To appoint Davidson & Company LLP, Chartered Professional Accountants, as auditor of the Company for the fiscal year ending July 31, 2019 at a remuneration to be fixed by the Directors.
+To confirm the appointment of the auditor of the Company by the board of directors and to appoint the auditor of the Company for the ensuing year and to authorize the board of directors of the Company to fix such auditor's remuneration.
 See "Appointment of Auditor" in the Circular; - 5.
 To transact such further or other business as may properly come before the Meeting or any adjournment or adjournments thereof.